Jpetitgas/TodoList/README.md

 * php bin/console doctrine:fixtures:load
 * symfony server:start -d

+To connect you can use:
-iden : admin
+* username: admin

-password: admin
+* password: admin